 The company was originally ‘Windsor Heritage’, however it became clear as the research and development of the redesigned website progressed that the company had grown, product lines had expanded, market conditions had changed, such that the heritage ‘Victorian / Edwardian’ style of the name and logo was a company brand image that no longer reflected who they were or what they did.
-I raised this concern with the business owner and the marketing manager and found that they and the sales team had similar reservations and agreed a company name and rebrand for growth was essential and best timed to launch with the redesigned website.
+I raised this concern with the CEO and the marketing manager and found that they and the sales team had similar reservations.
+They all swiftly agreed a company name and rebrand for growth was essential and best timed to launch with the redesigned website.

 The change of company name was a natural course correction for the firm that required careful consideration and planning to be sure of achieving a successful outcome.
-Thorough research of the industry in New Zealand, and internationally, along with close consultation with the client’s marketing manager lead to a good working understanding of what position the company occupies in their industry and what design elements such as;
+Thorough research lead to a good working understanding of what position the company occupies in their industry and what design elements such as;

 - high quality, uncluttered photography of their products in signature New Zealand settings, and